-\paragraph{Contributions.} We establish a new form of in-context learning universality \emph{for algorithm emulation}, limited to \emph{attention-implementable algorithms}.
-Our contributions are four-fold: \begin{itemize} \item \textbf{General Result (\cref{thm:attn_sim_attn_multi}).} A \emph{two-layer attention-only} stack with frozen softmax self-attention emulates any \emph{fixed, target algorithm-encoding attention head} via a suitably designed prompt, to arbitrary precision and without weight updates. \item \textbf{Architectural Minimality (\cref{thm:attn_sim_attn}).} A \emph{single-layer, single-head attention} module with frozen weights suffices for specific algorithm families (e.g., one-step gradient descent, and linear/ridge regression) under longer prompts. \item \textbf{Constructive, Interpretable Prompt Design for Algorithm Emulation.} We give an explicit prompt design strategy that encodes the target head’s parameters and induces large query--key margins so softmax follows the intended pattern, furnishing an interpretable, verifiable recipe for prompt-programming a fixed attention-only module. \item \textbf{A Simple Mechanism for Internal Algorithm Swapping of Transformer Models.} Changing only the prompt-encoded algorithm weights \emph{swaps} the algorithm executed by the fixed attention-only module, without retraining.
+\textbf{Contributions.} We establish a new form of in-context learning universality \emph{for algorithm emulation}, limited to \emph{attention-implementable algorithms}.
+Our contributions are four-fold: \begin{itemize} \item \textbf{Task-Specific Emulation of $f(w^\top x- y)x$.} A single‑head, single‑layer softmax attention with a linear map universally approximates functions of the form $f(w^\top x-y)x$ for any continuous $f$, with frozen weights and a suitable prompt.
+This general result subsumes, for example, computing per-sample gradients and performing gradient descent updates (by choosing $f$ as a loss derivative), as well as solving linear and ridge regression in one forward pass.

+\item \textbf{Constructive, Interpretable Prompt Design for Algorithm Emulation.} We give an explicit prompt design strategy that encodes the target task’s parameters and induces large query-key margins so softmax follows the intended pattern, furnishing an interpretable, verifiable recipe for prompt-programming a fixed attention-only module.

+\item \textbf{A Simple Mechanism for Internal Algorithm Swapping of Transformer Models.} Changing only the prompt-encoded algorithm weights swaps the algorithm executed by the fixed attention-only module, without retraining.
 Theory (finite libraries) and experiments (e.g., Lasso, ridge, linear regression) confirm high-fidelity swapping.
-Altogether, these results shed light on the general-purpose capability of GPT-style \emph{Transformer} models to select and swap internal routines via prompts (our formal proofs concern attention-only modules). \end{itemize}
+Altogether, these results shed light on the general-purpose capability of GPT-style Transformer models to select and swap internal routines via prompts (our formal proofs concern attention-only modules).